By Kate Ranta on Dec 4, 2020 @ 09:00 AM

 According to the American Academy of Implant Dentistry 30 million Americans are missing all of their teeth in one or both jaws.
-If you are in this situation you may be considering replacing the missing teeth with dentures or dental implants.
+If you are in this situation you might be considering dentures or dental implants.
+But before you decide which option is right for you, it's important to understand their differences.
 Let's review the pros and cons of each.

 Advantages of Dentures

-- Dentures are less costly than implants and therefore are the most affordable option for some patients.
+- Dentures are less costly than implants, making them the most affordable option for most patients.

 - Many people choose to start with dentures.
 Since they are less expensive a patient may try them out and see how they feel.